gundeepoberoi/MCRStudentHack/record/Styling_v1.md

 about.tsx (filename: index.tsx):
 1. Change heading and text in "About Us" from pale blue to white
-2. Change font-family to Roboto
+2. Change font-family to Roboto (Not working when using default font-style)
-3. Bold header
+3. Change font-size of Header from 4xl to 5xl (Looks much nicer if it is bigger)
 4.

 schedule.tsx:
-1. Ensure text and header in "Schedule" have consistent font-family: Roboto
+1. Make sure the part "Schedule" is the updated version
-2.
+2. Allign header to centre
+3.

 faq.tsx:
-1. Change font-family of text and header to Roboto
+1. Change font-family of text and header to Roboto (Not working when using default font-style)
-2.
+2. Change font-size of "Answer" from 4xl to 2xl
+3. Change font-styles of Header and "Answer" to font-medium
+4.

 hero.tsx:
-1. Change font-family of text in "Register Now" to Roboto
+1. Change font-family of text in "Register Now" to Roboto (Not working when using default font-style)
 2. Change font-size in "Register Now" to text-lg to ensure consistency
 3. Ensure colour of text in "Register Now" is the same as the word "Registration" in "Registration Closes in": text-cyan-100 which is also the colour of text in "About Us"
-4. Ensure font family of text in "Registration Closes in" is Roboto
-5.
+4.

 navigation.tsx:
-1. Ensure the text has the consistent font-family: Roboto
+1. Ensure the text has the consistent font-family: Roboto (Not working when using default font-style)
 2. Ensure the text has the same text colour: white
 3.

 team.tsx (filename: index.tsx):
 1. Change font-size of header to 4xl to ensure consistent font-size for headers
-2. Change font-family of header to Roboto to ensure consistent font-family of text
+2. Change font-family of header to Roboto to ensure consistent font-family of text (Not working when using default font-style)
-3. Make the header bold: Change from font-medium to font-bold
-4.
+3.

 layout.tsx: